 - The Award of Merit, given by the Multnomah Bar Association in recognition of Susan’s pro bono work in the disaster recovery centers on the Mississippi Gulf Coast after Hurricane Katrina.

 - The Hon.
-James M. Burns Federal Practice Award, given by the Oregon Chapter of the Federal Bar Association in recognition of her work to improve the practice of law in the federal District Court of Oregon.
+James M. Burns Federal Practice Award, given by the Oregon Chapter of the Federal Bar Association in recognition of her work to improve the practice of law in the United States District Court of Oregon.

 - FLIR Systems, Inc. v.
 Gambaro, 486 Fed Appx 878 (Fed Cir 2012).
 Represented publicly traded company in obtaining Federal Circuit’s affirmance of trial court judgment dismissing patent infringement claim.